Narooma

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Narooma has 66 active public transport stops, all of which are bus stops.
-These stops are served by 22 different routes that together facilitate 238 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 188 meters.
-In this predominantly residential area, most commuting is outward-bound.
-Cars are the primary mode of transportation, used by 89% of residents, with 8% walking.
-On average, there are 1.1 vehicles per dwelling, which is below the regional average.
+These stops are served by 22 different routes that collectively offer 238 weekly passenger trips.
+The average distance from a resident's home to the nearest transport stop is 188 meters.
+In this predominantly residential area, most people commute outwards using cars, with car being the dominant mode of transportation at 89%.
+Eight percent of residents walk to their destinations.
+On average, there are 1.1 vehicles per dwelling in Narooma, which is below the regional average.

-According to the 2021 Census, only 13.0% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 34 trips per day, equating to approximately 3 weekly trips per individual stop.
+According to the 2021 Census, only 13% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 34 trips per day, resulting in approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport